individkid/sidegeo/README.md

     * Clock -- rotate picture plane around perpendicular to pierce point
     * Scale -- grow or shrink polytope with pierce point fixed
     * Drive -- move picture plane forward or back
+  * Classify -- type of thing displayed in Display mode
+    * Vector -- display pierce point and coplane
+    * Graph -- display relation of facets
+    * Polyant -- display polyant representation
+    * Place -- display map from boundary to halfspaces
+  * Sample -- type of thing fixed during click in Tweak mode
+    * Polytope -- classification of space may change
+    * Space -- classification of space does not change

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.